beirao/BalancerV3-Price-Oracle/TECHPAPER.md

 This spot price is then used as the $price_i$ input for the geometric mean calculation.

+### BPT price calculation

+The Balancer Pool Token (BPT) price represents the value of one BPT share in terms of the reference token.
+It is calculated by summing the value of all underlying tokens in the pool and dividing by the total supply of BPT:

+$$\text{BPT Price} = \frac{\sum_{i} (b_i \cdot p_i)}{T}$$

+Where:
+- $b_i$ is the balance of token $i$ in the pool (in WAD)
+- $p_i$ is the price of token $i$ in terms of the reference token
+- $T$ is the total supply of BPT tokens

+This calculation is performed in the `_getLastPrice` function when the input token is the pool's BPT address.
+The function:
+1. Retrieves all pool tokens and their balances
+2. For each token, calculates its value in terms of the reference token
+3. Sums up all token values to get the total pool value
+4. Divides the total value by the BPT total supply to get the price per BPT

+The resulting BPT price is then used as input for the geometric mean calculation, just like any other token price in the pool.

 ## How does it work

 ### Observation